 Non vs Optimised Azure Virtual Machines

 This test surprised me a little bit.
 I found that there is little improvement to the benchmark score when optimising the Virtual Machine.
 I did find a small increase but only marginal.
-Using less threads does allow for more density however, during testing I did not find any significate performance improvement when optimising vs non optimised.
+Using fewer threads allows for more density; however, during testing, I did not find any significant performance improvement when optimising vs non optimised.